 Saving money might not be considered exciting by everyone, but the thought of being financially secure is pretty appealing.
 Think of your savings rate as a mirror you can hold up every month to see how you’re doing.

-Using just one account, for instance, a cash management account like SoFi Money®, can save some steps when beginning to calculate your savings rate.
-Instead of opening multiple bank accounts for different financial goals (an emergency fund, the down payment for a house, a retirement fund, etc.), you can create “vaults” within your SoFi Money account to separate the savings you’ve earmarked for various goals.
+Using just one account, for instance, a SoFi Checking and Savings® account, can save some steps when beginning to calculate your savings rate.
+Instead of opening multiple bank accounts for different financial goals (an emergency fund, the down payment for a house, a retirement fund, etc.), you can create “vaults” within your SoFi Checking and Savings account to separate the savings you’ve earmarked for various goals.

 Photo credit: iStock/fizkes